Redidacove/execution-api-specs/docs/documentation.md

 # Ethereum JSON-API Specification

-A specification of the standard interface for Ethereum clients.
+A specification of the standard interface for Ethereum clients